dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**One of the simplest ways to be happy is letting go of the things that make you sad.**
+**You don't have to be great to start.
+But you do have to start to be great.**

-Anonymous
+Zig Ziglar